pyxem/kikuchipy/README.rst

 Note that the project is in an alpha stage, and there will likely be breaking changes with each release.

-KikuchiPy is released under the GPL v3 license.
+kikuchipy is released under the GPL v3 license.

 User guide
 ----------